 Always be sure to ask your service provider about any additional fees.
 By asking about trip fees, gas fees, government fees, and more you can get a more accurate picture of the final price you will pay.

-Also consider companies that charge a minimum monthly service fee.
+You should also consider companies that charge a minimum monthly service fee.
 If you frequently dispose of medical waste this shouldn’t be an issue, but if you are a smaller practice this type of service will be far too expensive.

 Use a Reputable/Insured Service Provider